-We have one full-time guidance counselor and one part-time who visit each classroom monthly.
+Our Comprehensive School Counseling program is staffed with one full-time counselor and one part-time who visit each classroom monthly.
 They present engaging lessons on a multitude of topics ranging from understanding emotions, to developing responsibility, to learning about careers.
 Also, they provide small group counseling for students, offer parenting workshops, and make referrals to outside agencies.
+Our two counselors strive to meet student's individual needs through individual counseling sessions.
+All of the sessions are based on our school improvement plan and data that identifies areas of need.